 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Driving in Swaziland can be dangerous due to poor driving practices, speed, lack of street lighting, inadequately maintained vehicles and the presence of pedestrians and livestock on the roads.
 For further advice, see our road travel page.

 Please also refer to our general air travel page for information on aviation safety and security.

 You are subject to the local laws of Swaziland, including ones that appear harsh by Australian standards.
 If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research local laws before travelling.
+Research laws before travelling, especially for an extended stay.

 Penalties for drug offences in Swaziland are severe and include mandatory prison sentences.
 See our Drugs page.